efang5/cse15l-lab-reports/lab1.md

 ![Image](https://github.com/efang5/cse15l-lab-reports/blob/main/Screenshot%202024-01-10%20at%203.08.19%20PM.png?raw=true)
 The working directory was user@sahara.

 There is an output because an error occured.
+The error occured becuase the arguement

 ## ls no argument
 ![Image](https://github.com/efang5/cse15l-lab-reports/blob/main/Screenshot%202024-01-10%20at%201.29.51%20PM.png?raw=true)